 A design sprint integrates learning from various other methods.
 For instance, Lean Startup, Customer Development, Agile, and more.
 But not design thinking.
 The only thing that often confuses you is that both processes are highly collaborative.

-Both design sprint vs design thinking has a collaborative approach towards ideating, rapid prototyping, evaluating, and taking feedback from users.
+Both design sprint vs design thinking have a collaborative approach toward ideating, rapid prototyping, evaluating, and taking feedback from users.
 Also, their process has similar phases, which are also the factor that often confuses you.

 Design Thinking vs Design Sprint: Key Differences

 The major difference between a design sprint and design thinking is that a design sprint focuses on solving a particular problem, whereas design thinking applies to general ones.

 Here are some of the key differences between the two: